 Speculative Futures | APIDA Sounds and Stories

 Join us for an evening of music and conversation exploring imagination, identity, and the possibilities of tomorrow.
-Featuring a live performance by musician Austin Harr and a panel discussion with faculty and students from APSO (Asian Pacific Student Organization), this Speculative Futures program examines how creative expression can shape more inclusive futures.
+Featuring a live performance by musician Austin Har and a panel discussion with MSU faculty and students from APASO (Asian Pacific American Student Organization), this Speculative Futures program examines how creative expression can shape more inclusive futures.

 Panelist Include: